samundra/webpack-skeletal/README.md

 ```

 ### Development
-Host the application in webserver, point document root to `public` and see browse it.
+Host the application in webserver, point document root to `public` then browse it.
-You should be to see your changes.
+You should be able to see your changes.

 We can use google chrome extension called "Webserver for Chrome" from
 https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb